Proto:Sonic Adventure (Dreamcast)/AutoDemo/Stage Differences

 - Rings were added after the dash panels after the bell in the final.

 - Two lines of 2 rings were turned into one line of four rings in the final just before the tunnel.

 - There are two rings at the end of the tunnel in the lower path not present in the final.

 - Double line of rings before the square moving platforms was reduced from six to four in the final.

-- Camera on a life box under the first square platforms part is slightly different in the final
+- Camera on a 1-Up box under the first square platforms part is slightly different in the final.

 - There are arrow signs present next to the three springs that launch the player over to the helicopter.